sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-slack-alerts.md

 ## Next steps

-Now that you know how to apply a pipeline to a check and take action on events, read the [pipeline reference][8] for in-depth documentation.
+Now that you know how to apply a pipeline to a check and take action on events, read the [pipelines reference][8] for in-depth documentation.
 Read [Route alerts with event filters][9] for a more complex example with multiple filters and handlers organized into several pipeline workflows.

 For more information about customizing your Slack alerts, read the [Sensu Slack Handler page in Bonsai][14].